zilliztech/zdoc/reference/api/restful/Cluster/list-clusters.md

 ## Response

 Returns a list of your clusters.
+The results vary with the access permissions of the API key in use.

 ### Response Bodies